Scale3-Labs/dspyground/README.md

 ### Configuration

-Edit `dspyground.config.ts` to import your [AI SDK](https://ai-sdk.dev/) tools and customize your setup:
+Edit `dspyground.config.ts` to configure your agent environment.
+All configuration is centralized in this file:

 ```typescript
 import { tool } from 'ai'